-This Biodiversity Management Plan (BMP) has been prepared in support of an application for Concept Plan approval under Part 3A of the Environmental Planning and Assessment Act at 566-594 Princes Highway Kirrawee, otherwise known as the former Kirrawee Brick Pit (Reference MP 10_0076).
-The application seeks approval for a mixed use development comprising residential, retail and commercial uses and building envelopes of between 5 and 14 storeys,.
-The proposal also involves basement car parking and includes commuter parking, landscaping, services and the provision of a major new public park.
-Specifically, this report addresses issue number 2 as detailed in the Director General's Requirements (DGR's) issued by the Department of Planning on 24 August 2010.
-The purpose of this report is to provide a Habitat Management Plan for the Grey-headed Flying-fox and a Vegetation Management Plan for the Sydney Turpentine Ironbark Forest (STIF) community and the Grey-headed Flying-fox and consideration of appropriate offsets to compensate for unavoidable impacts.
+This Biodiversity Management Plan (BMP) has been prepared in support of an application for Concept Plan approval under Part 3A of the Environmental Planning and Assessment Act at 566-594 Princes Highway Kirrawee, otherwise known as the former Kirrawee Brick Pit (Reference MP 10 0076).
+This BMP represents an updated version of the previously submitted BMP prepared for the project.
+The application seeks approval for a mixed use development comprising residential, retail and commercial uses and building envelopes of between 5 and 14 storeys.
+The proposal also involves basement car parking, landscaping, services and the provision of a major new public park.
+Specifically, this report addresses issue number 2 as detailed in the Director General's Requirements (DGR's) issued by the Department of Planning on 24 August 2010 and subsequent submissions made to the Department of Planning (DoP) by Council, DECCW and the general public on the proposal.
+This document also address matters raised by the DoP in their "issues letter" dated 14 April 2011.
+The purpose of this report is to provide a Habitat Management Plan for the Greyheaded Flying-fox and a Vegetation Management Plan for the Sydney Turpentine Ironbark Forest (STIF) community and the Grey-headed Flying-fox and consideration of appropriate offsets to compensate for unavoidable impacts.